-Mark Nowakowski is a composer whose works represent a modern merger of bold expression and mystical contemplation, Slavic pathos and American individualism.
-His work has been commissioned and performed globally by such notables as the Kronos Quartet, the Cleveland Chamber Symphony, the Silesian Quartet, Three Notch’d Road, Composers Inc, cellist Jeffrey Zeigler, Orkiestra Camerata Stargard, Stowarzyszenia Mozart, Vox Musica of Sacramento, the “Chaps” Choir of Poland, the Choir of the Shrine of the Basilica of the Immaculate Conception, the choirs of St. John Cantius, and the Cracow Brass Quintet.
+Mark Nowakowski is a composer whose works represent a thoughtful merger of bold expression and mystical contemplation, Slavic pathos and American individualism.
+His music has been commissioned and performed globally by such notables as the Kronos Quartet, the Cleveland Chamber Symphony, the Silesian Quartet, Three Notch’d Road, Composers Inc, His Majesty’s Men, cellist Jeffrey Zeigler, Orkiestra Camerata Stargard, The Cleveland Chamber Choir, Band of Voices, Stowarzyszenia Mozart, the Canton Symphony, Vox Musica of Sacramento, the “Chaps” Choir of Poland, the Choir of the Shrine of the Basilica of the Immaculate Conception, the choirs of St. John Cantius in Chicago, the Cracow Brass Quintet, and many others.
 He currently serves as the composer in residence for His Majesty’s Men, and the director and producer of the Vos Omnes Virtual Choir.

-Beyond the classical world, Nowakowski has also selectively worked in documentary film scoring.
-His score for “Discovering Tolkien” was shown internationally on EWTN, while his score for the “Mass of the Ages” has become part of a viral hit, garnering millions of views worldwide.
+Beyond the classical and sacred music worlds, Nowakowski has also selectively worked in documentary film scoring.
+His score for “Discovering Tolkien” was shown internationally on EWTN, while his score for “Mass of the Ages” has become part of a viral hit which has garnered millions of views worldwide.

 In 2011, the Kronos Quartet premiered his “String Quartet #2: Grandfather Songs” at the International Festival of Polish Music in Krakow.
 In 2012, he was the composer in residence for Projekt Mozart, seeing his “O Pieknosci Niestworzona”’ premiered in a concert tour of seven Polish cities culminating in Czestochowa and Warsaw.
 In 2008, he served as the Composer in Residence for the Canton Symphony Orchestra.
 His writings have been published in Sacred Music Journal, Sound on Sound, onepeterfive, and at newmusicbox.org.
 Most recently, he contributed a chapter to “Composing for the Screen” (Hallgren, Focal Press).